What Are Infostealers and Why SMBs Are Prime Targets

 The Malware-as-a-Service Economy

 What makes infostealers particularly dangerous is the ecosystem surrounding them.
 Criminal groups operate these tools as services, with variants like RedLine, Raccoon, and Vidar available for purchase or rent on dark web marketplaces.
-The stolen data—called "logs"—is then sold to other criminals who specialize in exploiting specific types of access.

 Why Small Businesses Are Prime Targets

 You might assume that attackers focus on large enterprises with valuable data.
-The reality is quite different.
-Small businesses are attractive targets for several reasons:
+The reality is quite different—small businesses are attractive targets for several reasons.

-1. Weaker Security Posture
+Weaker Security Posture

 Most SMBs lack dedicated security teams, enterprise-grade tools, and formal security policies.
 This makes initial compromise significantly easier.

-2. Gateway to Larger Targets
+Gateway to Larger Targets

-3. Valuable Data Without Enterprise Protection
+Valuable Data Without Enterprise Protection

-SMBs hold customer data, financial records, and business secrets that are valuable to criminals, but they rarely have the same protections as larger companies.
+SMBs hold customer data, financial records, and business secrets that are valuable to criminals.
+Banking credentials, client information, and proprietary business data all have significant black market value.

-4. Lower Risk for Attackers
+Lower Risk for Attackers

 Signs Your Business May Be Compromised